husainbahadur/tryhackme-presecurity-notes/README.md

 What you found?
 What you learned?
 # Module 1 - Introduction to Cyber Security
-Offensive Security: where you simulate a hacker's actions to find vulnerabilities in a system?
+**Offensive Security**: where you simulate a hacker's actions to find vulnerabilities in a system?
 ## Offensive Security Intro
 The objective was to hack a fake bank website in a virtual machine.
 The goal  was to show how an ethical hacker operates.

 The tools

 I found

 I learned that the core of Offensive Security is that "To outsmart a hacker, you need to think like one." as it involves...
 - Breaking into Computer systems
 - exploiting software bugs